[Investigation] Who cares about EU sanctions on Crimea anyway?

 Yurchak, for instance, used to be Savvidi's aide when he was a Russian MP.

-But if the trail was meant to mystify his Crimea activities, then Savvidi has made no secret of his wider support for Putin's occupation project.
+But if the trail was meant to obscure his Crimea activities, then Savvidi has made no secret of his wider support for Putin's occupation project.

-He has been thanked for his "financial and moral support" for Crimea's annexation at public events involving Putin.
+He has been thanked for his "financial and moral support" for Crimea's annexation at official events involving Putin.

-His charity in Rostov-on-Don in Russia, the Ivan Savvidi Charitable Foundation, has funded propaganda events in Crimea.
+His charity in Rostov-on-Don in Russia, the Ivan Savvidi Charitable Foundation, has openly funded propaganda events in Crimea.

 Its Crimean Beacon festivals, in 2016, 2018, and 2019, for instance, invited Russian children to the occupied territory to celebrate its annexation, according to Russian think-tank and media reports.

-And Savvidi has openly used his ties to EU-blacklisted individuals, such as Crimea's Russia-puppet prime minister Sergey Aksyonov, to lubricate his construction business.
+And Savvidi has publicly used his ties to EU-blacklisted individuals, such as Crimea's Russia-puppet prime minister Sergey Aksyonov, to lubricate his construction business.

 "We ... contacted Aksyonov, and he immediately 'accelerated' the paperwork process with his personal call, because he understood that our housing project was socially significant.
 We build houses for state employees, schools, kindergartens," Savvidi told Russian newspaper Kultura in 2017, for instance.